Posts

 Image

 If you're like me, you've tried lots of diets.
 Some work better than others.
 But even when I've had the most success, I've found the weight loss impossible to maintain.
 When "diet" means "give up entire food groups forever," I eventually, inevitably fail.
 And I gain back every bit of weight.
 Ugh.
 Not only is so-called "yoyo dieting" bad for your heart, it's definitely hard on your self confidence and motivation.
 Why diet at all?
-I see other people eating foods I deny myself...what's wrong with me?
+I see other people eating foods I deny myself....
+What's wrong with me?
 Skip the diet.
 Just eat healthy.
 Turns out the process of dieting actually slows our metabolism .
 Cutting out entire food groups can lead to malnutrition.
 The concept of a healthy, balanced relationship with food seems lacking in most diets.
 Yet I think that's exactly what thin people have.
 So I'm not going to diet.
-I'm going to gradually replace processed food (including food marketed as "low carb,"
+I'm going to gradually replace processed food (including food marketed as "low carb,&quo

 15 Things To Do Before You Try To Lose Weight